yhy808/3343/README.md

 internet at
   http://cns.iaf.cnrs-gif.fr/Main.html

 PROGRAMS
   ========

- Fspin.oc	: spindle oscillations (short run)
+- Fspin.oc	: spindle oscillations (short run)
 			  see Fig. 7 of the paper
- FspinL.oc	: spindle oscillations (long run)
+- FspinL.oc	: spindle oscillations (long run)
 			  see Fig. 7 of the paper
- Fbic.oc	: bicuculline-induced oscillations (short run)
+- Fbic.oc	: bicuculline-induced oscillations (short run)
 			  see Fig. 8 of the paper
- FbicL.oc	: bicuculline-induced oscillations (long run)
+- FbicL.oc	: bicuculline-induced oscillations (long run)
 			  see Fig. 8 of the paper
- Fdelta.oc	: delta oscillations (short run)
+- Fdelta.oc	: delta oscillations (short run)
- FdeltaL.oc	: delta oscillations (long run)
+- FdeltaL.oc	: delta oscillations (long run)

 MECHANISMS
   ==========

- HH2.mod		: fast sodium spikes (Na and K currents) IT.mod			: T-current for TC cell
+- HH2.mod		: fast sodium spikes (Na and K currents)
+- IT.mod			: T-current for TC cell
- IT2.mod		: T-current for RE cell (different kinetics and v-dep) Ih.mod			: h-current for TC cell, including upregulation
+- IT2.mod		: T-current for RE cell (different kinetics and v-dep)
+- Ih.mod			: h-current for TC cell, including upregulation
 			  by intracellular calcium
- cadecay.mod		: intracellular calcium dynamics
+- cadecay.mod		: intracellular calcium dynamics
- kleak.mod		: leak K+ current (TC cell)
+- kleak.mod		: leak K+ current (TC cell)

- ampa.mod		: AMPA-mediated synaptic currents
+- ampa.mod		: AMPA-mediated synaptic currents
- gabaa.mod		: GABA_A-mediated synaptic currents
+- gabaa.mod		: GABA_A-mediated synaptic currents
- gabab.mod		: GABA_B-mediated synaptic currents
+- gabab.mod		: GABA_B-mediated synaptic currents

 HOW TO RUN
   ==========

-Use autolaunch on modeldb or:
+- Use autolaunch on modeldb or:

-unix platform:
+- unix platform:

   To compile the demo, NEURON and INTERVIEWS must be installed and working on the machine you are using.
-Just type "nrnivmodl" to compile the mechanisms given in the mod files.
+Just type ``` nrnivmodl ``` to compile the mechanisms given in the mod files.

-Then, execute the main demo program by typing:
+  Then, execute the main demo program by typing: ``` nrngui mosinit.hoc ```

-  nrngui mosinit.hoc

-mswin platform:
+- mswin platform:

   Compile the mechanism (mod) files by using mknrndll.
 Then start the simulation by clicking on mosinit.hoc in windows explorer.

-back to any platform:
+- back to any platform:

   Once the menu and graphics interface has appeared, select a simulation from the "Simulations of thalamic oscillations" window.
 Then click on "Init and Run" button to start the simulation...

+\
 For more information about how to get NEURON and how to install it, please refer to the following sites: http://neuron.duke.edu/ http://www.neuron.yale.edu/

+\
 For further information, please contact:

 Alain Destexhe